Jayme Closs kidnapping suspect charged with murdering her parents

 That was the still unanswered question Friday as a relieved Wisconsin town and law enforcement celebrated the escape of the 13-year-old girl after nearly three months in captivity — and the arrest of the man now charged with kidnapping the girl and murdering her parents, 21-year-old Jake Thomas Patterson.

+"For 88 days I have stood before you and said we would work tirelessly to bring Jayme Closs home," a clearly delighted Barron County Sheriff Chris Fitzgerald said at a news conference to announce Patterson's arrest.
+"Today I can report we have done just that.
+At this moment, Jayme is being in the comforting embrace of law enforcement as the investigation into her three month ordeal ensues."

-"We believe there was none," Barron County Sheriff Chris Fitzgerald said, when asked whether Jayme and Patterson had any prior contact before Oct.
-15, when he allegedly killed the teen's parents and abducted her.
+Asked whether Jayme and Patterson had any prior contact before Oct.
+15, when the suspect allegedly killed the teen's parents and abducted her, Fitzgerald answered, "We believe there was none."

-Jayme and Patterson "don't appear to have any contact on social media," Fitzgerald told reporters at a news conference.
+Jayme and Patterson "don't appear to have any contact on social media," the sheriff added.

 Patterson, who is charged with two counts of first-degree intentional homicide in the deaths of James Closs, 56, and his wife Denise, 46, as well as kidnapping, lives in tiny Gordon, Wisconsin — some 70 miles from Jayme's hometown of Barron.

-Fitzgerald said detectives have only started to question the girl about her ordeal and when asked if Patterson had a police record, he said the suspect had "zero history."
+Fitzgerald said detectives have only started to question the girl about her ordeal and when asked if Patterson had a police record, he said the suspect has "zero criminal history."
 But they believe the suspect intended to abduct Closs.

 Patterson was arrested near his home in Douglas County, Wisconsin and was being held in the Barron County Jail.